-The beneficiary is required to submit to the Agency a Report of Factual Findings on the Final Financial Report in the form of an independent certification produced by an auditor in support of the payment requested by the beneficiary in accordance with Article I.4 of the Grant Agreement and Article 4 of the Grant Decision..
+The beneficiary is required to submit to the Agency a Report of Factual Findings on the Final Financial Report in the form of an independent certification produced by an auditor in support of the payment requested by the beneficiary in accordance with Article XX of the Grant Agreement/Decision.
 The Agency's Authorising Officer responsible requires this report as a condition for the final payment requested by the beneficiary.